-Copenhagen, Denmark's capital, is a liveable and lovable city.
-The port city, located on the islands of Zealand and Amager, has many attractions: castles, churches, busy streets and squares, almost small-town idylls, monuments and much more.
-It takes a few days to visit and appreciate most of the sights of Copenhagen.
-The one-hour boat trips offered on attractive waterways allow visitors with a tight time account to take a quick look at important attractions in the metropolis.
-What is special about the boat trips is the unusual perspective from which the passengers perceive the sights.
+Copenhagen, Denmark's capital, is a livable and lovable city.
+The port city on the islands of Seeland and Amager has many sights: castles, churches, busy streets and squares, almost small-town idylls, monuments and much more.
+It takes a few days to visit and appreciate most of Copenhagen's attractions.
+The one-hour boat trips offered along attractive waterways allow visitors with a tight time account to take a quick look at the major attractions of the metropolis.
+The special feature of the boat trips is the unusual perspective from which the passengers perceive the sights.

 Start in Nyhavn

-Boat trips start at Holmens Kirke and Nyhavn.
-We recommend starting the boat trip in the Nyhavn pub area.
-The quarter is located on a 400-meter-long, artificial canal.
-On both sides of the port arm, which was completed in 1673, there are colorful buildings with bars, pubs and restaurants.
+Boat tours depart from Holmens Kirke and Nyhavn.
+We recommend starting the cruise in the pub district of Nyhavn.
+The quarter is located on a 400 meter long artificial canal.
+On both sides of the harbor arm, which was completed in 1673, there are colorful buildings with bars, pubs and restaurants.
 There are a few dozen boats in the harbor basin.
 Nyhavn is a promenade and trendy area rolled into one.

 The Nyhavn Canal is followed by the Skuespilhuset, the New Royal Playhouse, on the left.
 And before the flat boat passes the New Royal Danish Opera on the right side of the waterway, the skipper turns into a canal.
 The surrounding Holmen region served as Copenhagen's naval base for more than 300 years.
 Nowadays, Holmen is a mixture of old, repurposed warehouses, modern commercial buildings and diverse educational institutions.
 In addition to the New Royal Danish Opera, the Danish Film School, the State Theater School, the Conservatory for Rhythmic Music and the Architecture School reside on the island of Frederiksholm.

-The next destination is a body of water on which the Frederiks Bastion and parts of the free city of Christiania are located.
-This is followed by the houseboats from Fredens Havn, behind which the waste incineration plant towers.
-Those in the know speak of the fact that the 400-meter-long, year-round artificial turf ski slope "Copen Hill" leads down from the modern structure.
+The next destination is an area of water where Frederik's Bastion and parts of the Freetown of Christiania lie.
+The houseboats of Fredens Havn follow, behind which the waste incineration plant towers.
+The 400-metre-long artificial turf ski slope "Copen Hill", which can be used all year round, leads down to street level from the modern structure.

 Museum harbor Skibene på Holmen